DIY Penguin Notepads with Free SVG File

 Next, attach the main body of the penguin to the notepad.
 Cover the back of the notepad in adhesive and attach it, making sure the top flap is also adhered to the top edge of the notepad.

 Attach the penguin head to the notepad using the glue stick.

-Step Five: Glue or tape the white head and belly of the penguin to the notepad.
+Step Four: Decorate the notepad to look like a penguin.
+Glue or tape the white head and belly of the penguin to the notepad.

 I love how cute these penguins turned out!
-Grab some fun colored paper and get started!
+Grab some fun colored paper and get started.
 I’ll be back next week with another fun Valentine’s Day craft :)